 Botanically speaking, the tomato is a fruit.
 In 1893, however, the U.S. Supreme Court ruled it would be treated as a vegetable due to a tariff dispute.
 In the United States, the tomato is the second most produced “vegetable” after potatoes.

 Tomatoes for processing are typically harvested by machine, while those for fresh consumption are picked by hand, both conventionally and in greenhouses.
 For more information about greenhouse-grown tomatoes, see our separate profile.

-Although China grows the most tomatoes, the United States is second, with Florida and California leading domestic production.
-Together, Florida and California account for over two-thirds of the nation’s total acreage.
-Ohio, Virginia, Georgia, and Tennessee are the next largest tomato producers.
+Although China grows the most tomatoes, the United States is second, with Florida and California leading domestic production, with Ohio, Virginia, Georgia, and Tennessee contributing to supply.
 Mexico comprises nearly three-quarters of the U.S. import market.